mniszka/CTF-solutions/README.md

 - exiftool- shows the details of a file

+##
-Base64 encodes binary data, such as images, audio, or other files, into a text-based format.
+- Base64 encodes binary data, such as images, audio, or other files, into a text-based format.
+- shell
+- webshell